jussi-kalliokoski/audiolib.js/README.md

 	btoa( rec.toWav() ) // presuming btoa is supported
 );

-// Resampling buffers
+/* Resampling buffers */
+audioLib.Sampler.resample(buffer, fromSampleRate,
-audioLib.Sampler.resample(buffer, fromSampleRate, fromFrequency, toSampleRate, toFrequency);
+	fromFrequency, toSampleRate, toFrequency);

+/*
-// If you are used to buffer based approach (for example DSP.js) and don't need to do any raw manipulation, all the effects can be used as buffer based too. var bufFx = audioLib.Delay/* or any effect */.createBufferBased(channelCount, /* the parameters needed by the specific effect */);
+ If you are used to buffer based approach (for example DSP.js) and don't need to do any raw manipulation, all the effects can be used as buffer based too.
+*/

+var bufFx = audioLib.Delay/* or any effect */.createBufferBased(
+	channelCount, /* the parameters needed by the specific effect */);

 bufFx.append(buffer);